 Pharmacy contracts and manuals in an unredacted format.

-________ PBM to provide a data dictionary or list (and definitions) of all types of disputes that it considers “disputes.”
+________ A data dictionary or list (and definitions) of all types of disputes that it considers “disputes.”
 This may include but not be limited to complaints, independent third-party reviews, and arbitration.

-PBM to provide an index of all policies and procedures relating to the PBM’s dispute resolution process for pharmacies.
+An index of all policies and procedures relating to the PBM’s dispute resolution process for pharmacies.

 From the index provided, request all policies and procedures that are applicable to dispute resolution process being examined.
 Request documents in an unredacted format.

-_______ PBM documentation of showing how disputes are addressed and finalized.
-PBM should provide examples of actual disputes and provide all documentation sent to or received by a pharmacy showing how the dispute was initiated, the correspondence between the PBM and pharmacy, any documentation that is exchanged, and documentation showing how the dispute is resolved.
+_______ PBM documentation showing how disputes are addressed and finalized.
+The PBM should provide examples of actual disputes and provide all documentation sent to or received by a pharmacy showing how the dispute was initiated, the correspondence between the PBM and pharmacy, any documentation that is exchanged, and documentation showing how the dispute is resolved.

 Others Reviewed